hbctraining/Intro-to-R/lessons/08_Rdata_visualization.md

 * Simple statistics
 * Visualizing data using basic plots in R
-* Advanced plots (introducing `ggplot`)
+* Advanced plots (introducing `ggplot2`)
 * Exporting images to file

 ## Calculating simple statistics

 Let's take a closer look at our counts data.
 Each column represents a sample in our experiment, and each sample has ~38K values corresponding to the expression of different transcripts.
-Suppose we wanted to compute the average value for a sample, the R base package provides many built-in functions such as `mean`, `median`, `min`, `max`, and `range`, just to name a few.
+Suppose we wanted to compute the average value of expression for a sample (across all transcripts), the R base package provides many built-in functions such as `mean`, `median`, `min`, `max`, and `range`, just to name a few.
 Try computing the mean for "sample1" (_Hint: apply what you have learned previously using indexes_)

 ```r
 mean(rpkm_ordered[,'sample1'])